Job candidates, students, and even apartment hunters may need to supply a character reference letter to their would-be employer, program, or landlord.

-What to Include in the Letter
+What to Include in a Character Reference Letter

-If you say yes, be sure to include a few key elements in your letter:
+Once you've agreed, be sure to include a few key elements in your letter:

 - The body of your letter should focus on one or two of the candidate’s strongest qualities or skills that you think will make them stand out in the job search.

 - At the end of the letter, provide any contact information that you feel comfortable sharing with the employer.